stevleibelt/php_send_email_via_command_line/README.md

 * upcomming
     * @todo
+        * add flag "--add-sender-to-bcc" or "--send-it-to-me-also"
         * create install script that does the steps in the "by hand" section
+    * fixed issue when using optional --bcc
+    * made send_mail executable
 * [1.0.0](https://github.com/stevleibelt/php_send_email_via_command_line/tree/1.0.0) - released at 16.01.2016
     * initial release